raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 is listening on a different tuple.
 So in this case, the client treats each such tuple as if it references a separate service instance.

+In some cases a client is configured with a hostname and a port number (either implicitly, where the port number is omitted and assumed, or explicitly, as in the case of DNS SRV records).
-In the case where a server is specified using a hostname and the port number is implicit, for example port 53 for DNS-over-TCP or port 853 for DNS-over-TLS, the (hostname, port) tuple uniquely identifies the service instance (hostname comparisons are case-insensitive
+In these cases, the (hostname, port) tuple uniquely identifies the service instance (hostname comparisons are case-insensitive
 {{RFC1034}}.

-In cases where a server is specified or configured using a hostname and TCP port number, such as in the content of a DNS SRV record {{?RFC2782}}, two different configurations (or DNS SRV records) are considered to be referring to the same service instance if they contain the same hostname (subject to the usual case insensitive DNS name matching rules {{!RFC1034}} {{!RFC1035}}) and TCP port number.

 It is possible that two hostnames might point to some common IP addresses; this is a configuration error